 c. distribute copies of the approved forms to the department

 chair/school director; and

-- The committee chair will acknowledge correspondence from the following persons.
-See Sample Letters (pdf) (word).
+23. The committee chair will acknowledge correspondence from the following persons.
+See sample letters Sample Letters.

 a. the nominator and nominee upon receipt of a nomination; and